head-gardener/alloy/README.md

 ## TODO

-- (x) make this a flake-parts module
+- [x] make this a flake-parts module
-- ( ) use nix's module system for config
+- [ ] use nix's module system for config
-- ( ) handle multi-instance services
+- [ ] handle multi-instance services
-- ( ) documentation, errors
+- [ ] documentation, errors